-The report that follows is designed to help educators identify areas of strength and areas that need improvement in their students' ability to select and apply effective search strategies given varied information needs and searching environments.
+The report that follows is designed to help educators identify areas of strength and areas that need improvement in their students' ability to understand the stages of the research process and their value for building scholarly knowledge.
 The report will support evidence-based decision-making and inform actions for strengthening student outcomes.